twonth/winning-at-windows/README.md

 * [MiniBin](https://e-sushi.net/): open and empty the recycle bin from the system tray.
 Themeable.

 * [SuperF4](https://stefansundin.github.io/superf4/): when Alt-F4 isn't good enough.
 Forcefully kill foreground apps with Ctrl-Alt-F4.
-Cute Bowser program icon too.
+Endorsed by Bowser.

 * [Incipitor](https://www.dcmembers.com/bgmcoder/download/incipitor/): automates the process of adding shortcuts to the Windows start menu.